tharwaninitin/etlflow/docs/readme.template.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tharwaninitin/etlflow-core_2.12/badge.svg)](https://mvnrepository.com/artifact/com.github.tharwaninitin/etlflow-core)
 [![javadoc](https://javadoc.io/badge2/com.github.tharwaninitin/etlflow-core_2.12/javadoc.svg)](https://javadoc.io/doc/com.github.tharwaninitin/etlflow-core_2.12)

-**EtlFlow** is an ecosystem of functional libraries in Scala based on ZIO for writing various different tasks, jobs on GCP and AWS.
+**EtlFlow** is an ecosystem of functional libraries in Scala based on ZIO for writing various different **auditable** tasks on GCP and AWS, below are some salient features of this library.

+- **High-performance**.
+Build scalable applications with 100x the performance of Scala's `Future`.
+- **Fibers**.
+Built on non-blocking fibers that never waste or leak resources, which lets you build scalable, resilient, and reactive applications
+- **Type-safe**.
+Use the full power of the Scala compiler to catch bugs at compile time.
+- **Concurrent**.
+Easily build concurrent apps without deadlocks, race conditions, or complexity.
+- **Asynchronous**.
+Write sequential code that looks the same whether it's asynchronous or synchronous.
+- **Resource-safe**.
+Build apps that never leak resources (including threads!), even when they fail.
+- **Testable**.
+Inject test services into your app for fast, deterministic, and type-safe testing.
+- **Resilient**.
+Build apps that never lose errors, and which respond to failure locally and flexibly.
+- **Functional**.
+Rapidly compose solutions to complex problems from simple building blocks.

 [//]: # (## Documentation)
 [//]: # ()